Data Analytics within the Dutch Insurance industry has been saved

 Data Analytics within the Dutch Insurance industry

 The use of data is at the heart of each Insurance firm.
-For a very long time, insurers have for example been using data in underwriting.
-More recently, technology developments, like more computing power and readily available predictive algorithms, allowed to build more sophisticated Data Analytics solutions, like: improving the customer experience by better customer segmentation and targeted offers, enhancing risk assessment in underwriting, reducing the cost of claims and identifying new sources of sustainable growth.
+More recently, technology developments, like more computing power and readily available predictive algorithms, allowed to build more sophisticated Data Analytics solutions.
+Read our blogs to enhance your understanding of the key challenges insurers are facing and discover our business case for Data Analytics.

 Insurance companies are facing six challenges

 Over the last years most insurers have invested in Data Analytics solutions and understand that investing in Data Analytics is key to survive in a fast changing environment.
 However, a recent study among 68 EMEA Insurance companies showed that 90% of interviewed EMEA insurance firms struggles to see a positive business case on data analytics solutions.
 Insurance companies are facing multiple challenges that prevent them for reaching the potential of Data Analytics solutions: